 Robot vacuums have made it so we don’t have to actually physically vacuum.
 There are products coming onto the market that are attempting to make it so we don’t have to fold laundry.
 For instance, at CES 2019, an automatic folding machine called FoldiMate was debuted.
 The machine lets you feed clothing into a flat slot, and it comes out neatly folded.
-The FoldiMate machine was supposed to release in late 2019.
+You can join a pre-order wait list to purchase the FoldiMate.

 As of yet, there’s not really a good option for a dryer that will take clothes from wet to neatly folded, but this is not to say we won’t see something like that hit the market in the near future.

 Ideally, no. Dryer sheets are sheets of fibers coated with stearic acid or fatty acids.
 Over time, these acids can damage your clothes and the inside of your dryer’s lint trap.
 However, it’s up to you to decide whether the benefits of dryer sheets are worth the risks.

 If your dryer isn’t drying your clothes (even after you’ve cleaned the duct and lint trap), or if it has mechanical issues that pose a safety issue or if those mechanical issues cost more to repair than the value of the machine, it’s time to replace your dryer.

 Many people discover the best time to buy a dryer is when their current one starts shaking and clanging, then dies mid-cycle.
 But if you have some advance warning, it can be beneficial to wait.
 Many manufacturers start rolling out new products in September or October, meaning retailers want to make room for the new inventory by lowering the prices of previous models.